gracewu42/UAlbany-SCJ-Survival-Guide/README.md

 - SCJ computer lab (Draper 310, which is a great workplace!)
   - For Fall 2020, see Diana's email about the reservation of the computer lab.
+- SCJ writin circle
+  - This is a great opportunity to receive feedback, help your peers improve their work, and see some friendly faces!
+During the meetings, participants will share writing samples that are 1-3 pages double-spaced.
+These pieces can be any kind of work you want feedback on, such as a couple of pages from a class paper, concept paper, prospectus, dissertation, journal article, cover letter, grant application, or syllabus.
+If the writing sample is not in double-spaced format (e.g., syllabus or cover letter), please keep the length roughly equivalent.
+The meetings should last no more than an hour and a half—this will depend on the group size.
+About 20 minutes will be spent on each writing sample -- 10 minutes to read the sample and 10 minutes to provide feedback on the sample.
+- SCJ What's Going on
+  - This is a student-only presentation opportunity.
+If you have an idea you want to workshop to people this is a good time for it.
+Or you can do a conference presentation.
+Idea pitches are usually about 10-15 minutes and presentations can be as long as 30 minutes with feedback.

 - UAlbany Counseling and Psychological Services.
   - Dutch Quad, Uptown Campus
   - (518) 442 - 5800
   - consultation@albany.edu
 - Get daily update of published Crim & CJ papers: [CrimPapers subcription](http://lesscrime.info/crimpapers/).
+- [SCJ News](https://www.albany.edu/scj/about-scj/scj-news) reports recent awards, defenses, publications, and other news in our school.

 # Life in Albany